 Bachelor of Arts students register for 36 credits of core curriculum courses, 30 credits of English courses beyond the freshman/sophomore level, 24 credits of liberal arts electives, and 30 general elective credits.
 In the English area, students take five required core courses in English plus 15 credits (five courses) in one of three areas: literature and culture, drama, and professional writing.
-The B.A. in English is offered at NYIT's Old Westbury and Manhattan campuses, and courses taken at either campus apply toward the degree.
+The B.A. in English is offered at NYIT's Long Island (Old Westbury) and New York City (Manhattan) campuses, and courses taken at either campus apply toward the degree.
 Minors in Literature and Culture and Technical and Professional Communication are also available for undergraduates studying other majors.

 Back to Top

 This program follows our general admission requirements.

 - Copies of transcripts of all high school work, including college-level courses.
 Your midyear and final grades will be required.
 All final, official transcripts must be received prior to the start of your first semester.

 Official SAT (critical reading and math only) or ACT test scores.
 You have the option of submitting results from the previous or redesigned SAT.
 If you have fewer than 24 credits of previous college work completed, you will need to submit official SAT or ACT scores.